david-domz/testessera/README.md

 - Supports protocols:
   - HTTP/REST
   - Kafka
-  - Redis (coming soon)
-- Smooth integration with `pytest` by instantiating client classes as fixtures.
+- Smooth integration with `pytest`.
 - Extensible:
-  - `RestClient` and `RestRequest` can be derived for customization and minimal initialization (examples coming soon).
+  - `RestClient` and `RestRequest` can be derived for customization and minimal initialization.

 ## Getting Started